 What Is Micro FUE Hair Transplant?

-Micro FUE is an advanced hair restoration method that involves the extraction and transplantation of individual follicular units using microsurgical instruments with diameters typically less than 0.9 mm.
-The term “micro” refers to the minimal size of the punch tool used to harvest hair grafts from the donor area—commonly the occipital scalp—which minimizes tissue trauma, accelerates healing, and leaves virtually no visible scarring as indicated by Cole J.P.
+Micro FUE is an advanced hair restoration method that involves the extraction and transplantation of individual follicular units using microsurgical instruments with diameters below 0.8 mm, compared with the 0.8 to 1.0 mm punches used in standard FUE.
+The term “micro” refers to the minimal size of the punch tool used to harvest hair grafts from the donor area, the occipital scalp, which minimizes tissue trauma, accelerates healing, and leaves virtually no visible scarring as indicated by Cole J.P.
 (2013).
-According to Northwestern Hair Restoration.com the term MICRO in Micro FUE, stands for “Minimally Invasive Collection by Reticular Oscillation”.
+The term MICRO in Micro FUE stands for “Minimally Invasive Collection by Reticular Oscillation”.

 Reticular is defined as the thick bottom layer of the dermis (the inner layer of the skin), whereas Oscillation refers to the ‘oscillatory punch movements’ used for harvesting the grafts.
 The majority of the precise graft extraction tools used in Micro FUE hair transplant technique involve the use of ‘oscillatory’, ‘roto-oscillatory punch movements’ and ‘vibration features’.